Aster

 Browse, inspect, and invoke any service from the shell.

 The Aster shell connects to any peer and lets you navigate services like a filesystem.
-Browse methods, inspect contracts, and invoke RPCs interactively — no local type definitions needed.
+Browse methods, inspect schemas, and invoke RPCs interactively without pausing to generate or vendor client stubs.

 Tab completion, streaming output, session subshells, and non-interactive CLI equivalents for scripting.